Sentul, Kuala Lumpur: Accessibility

 Sentul is easily accessible via the Kuala Lumpur Middle Ring Road 2 (MRR2), Duta-Ulu Kelang Expressway (DUKE), Sultan Iskandar Highway, Jalan Duta-Segambut Highway, and Sentul Link, as well as through arterial roads such as Jalan Tun Razak, Jalan Ipoh, Jalan Pahang, Jalan Kuching, and Jalan Kepong.

-Sentul is serviced by two light rapid transit (LRT) stations, Sentul and Sentul Timur on the Ampang and Sri Petaling Lines; and a commuter rail station, Sentul, on KTM Komuter Seremban Line.
-Sentul is also serviced by a mass rapid transit (MRT) station, Sentul Barat, on the Putrajaya Line since 2023.
+Sentul is served by four stations, two light rapid transit (LRT) stations; namely and on the shared alignment of the Ampang and Sri Petaling Lines since 1998, a commuter rail station; currently served by KTM Komuter's since 2015 (previously served by Sentul–Port Klang from 1905 to 2015); as well as a mass rapid transit (MRT) station, served by the since 2023.